2020-2021 Undergraduate & Graduate Catalog

 - Capstone (3 or 6 credits)

-All candidates are expected to complete the two foundation courses, CIS 500 and CIS 501.
+All candidates are expected to complete the two foundation courses, CIS 500 and CIS 501 for a total of six credits.
 However, a placement exam can be taken to demonstrate proficiency in the topics covered by the foundation courses.
-A successful score on the placement exam will result in waiving the requirement of the foundation courses (33 credits are still required for the degree, and may be achieved through taking additional electives).
+A successful score on the placement exam will result in waiving the requirement of the foundation courses (33 credits are still required for the degree and may be achieved through taking additional electives).

-- CIS 500 - Fundamentals of Software Practice Credits: 3
+- CIS 500 - Fundamentals of Software Practice (3 credits)

-- CIS 501 - Fundamentals of Modern Computer Systems Credits: 3
+- CIS 501 - Fundamentals of Modern Computer Systems (3 credits)

-- CIS 615 - Information Security Principles Credits: 3
+- CIS 615 - Information Security Principles (3 credits)

-- CIS 617 - Digital Forensics and Investigations Credits: 3
+- CIS 617 - Digital Forensics and Investigations (3 credits)

-- CIS 619 - Data Analytics for Cybersecurity Credits: 3
+- CIS 619 - Data Analytics for Cybersecurity (3 credits)

-Each candidate must complete either the project course, or the thesis sequence.
+Each candidate must complete either the project course or the thesis sequence for a total of three or six credits.
 Please contact the graduate program director one semester prior to starting any of these.